ocesar9/liferay-remote-app_searchbar/README.md

-# Liferay Search - Headless Delivery
+# Liferay Searchbar - Headless Delivery

 ### That Search Bar was created with the intention of an alternative to getting portal data faster in portal optimization cases, the structure used was created as a Liferay Client Extension.